Minatori Sports Hall

-Minatori Sports Hall is a multi–use sports hall in Mitrovica, Kosovo which is the home of both, the KB Trepça basketball and KH Trepça handball teams.
+Minatori Sports Hall is a multi–use sports hall in Mitrovica, Kosovo which is the home of, the KB Trepça basketball, KH Trepça handball, KV Trepça volleyball and FC Trepça futsal teams.

 History

-In July 2013 the Mitroviceë municipality decided on renovations to the sports hall.
+In July 2013 the Mitrovicë municipality decided on renovations to the sports hall.
 In September 2013, work began on a complete renovation of the sports hall with funding from the local governments and the European Union that amounted to €1.1 million.
+In September 2022, Minatori was the venue for the FIBA Europe Cup Qualification Group A where teams like KB Trepça, BG Göttingen, Antwerp Giants and Sporting CP played.